This post may contain affiliate links. Please see my disclosure policy for details.

 I found that even the airport staff were trying to rip me off with a ‘limousine’ car and charging around 500EGP (£30GBP) for it!

-If you negotiate with the taxis it should cost you maximum around £250EGP (£10GBP).
-But you’ll need to fight for it 😉
+If you negotiate with the taxis it should cost you a maximum of around £250EGP (£10GBP).
+But you’ll need to fight for it ;)

 Also FYI: Immigration and luggage collection seemed to take an AGE at Cairo airport.
 It took 30 minutes for the first bags to hit the belt.
 You need to then scan your bags on the way out and there’s always a long queue.
 Keep this in mind if you’re on a tight schedule.